Freedom Debt Relief: 2023 Review

 If you decided you would like to work with Freedom Debt Relief, they have a five-step process to help customers through their debt relief program:

-- Deposit: If you qualify and decide to enroll in the Freedom Debt Relief program, you will begin making monthly deposits into an FDIC-insured account that you are in charge of.
-During this step, you will also be instructed to stop making payments to your creditors.
+2. Deposit: If you qualify and decide to enroll in the Freedom Debt Relief program, you will begin making monthly deposits into an FDIC-insured account that you are in charge of.
+During this step, you will also be instructed to stop paying your creditors.
 Once you have saved a significant amount in your account, the negotiation process will begin.

-- Graduate: Once all debts are settled you are considered a graduate of the debt relief program.
+5. Graduate: Once all debts are settled, you are considered a graduate of the debt relief program.
 It’s important to note that not all program members reach this step since debt settlement can’t be guaranteed.

 According to federal law, no debt relief company can charge any upfront fees.
 Freedom Debt Relief follows this law in its terms.
 Once charged, their fees can vary depending on the state, but generally, they will be between 15 and 25 percent.